michaelc-yu/michaelc-yu.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I'm a machine learning engineer working on recommender systems.
-Also interested in chain-of-thought reasoning and multimodal AI.
+Interested in chain-of-thought reasoning and multimodal AI.

 <!-- My research interest is broadly in building machines that think like humans.
 I plan to approach this by understanding and improving upon the reasoning capabilities of LLMs by drawing inspirations from cognitive neuroscience. -->